A non-Levi branching rule in terms of Littelmann paths: Abstract

 \section{Abstract}

 We prove a conjecture of Naito-Sagaki about a branching rule for the restriction of irreducible representations of $\mathfrak{sl}(2n,\mathbb{C})$ to $\mathfrak{sp}(2n,\mathbb{C})$.
 The conjecture is in terms of certain Littelmann paths, with the embedding given by the folding of the type $A_{2n-1}$ Dynkin diagram.
-So far, no non-Levi branching rules were known in terms of Littelmann paths.
+So far, the only known non-Levi branching rules in terms of Littelmann paths are the diagonal embeddings of Lie algebras in their product yielding the tensor product multiplicities.